Pi-Star-Lab/TSC-search-problems/README.md

-## Overview
+## Curriculum Generation for Learning Guiding Functions in State-Space Search Algorithms
-Implementation of the algorithms described in "Policy-Guided Heuristic Search with Guarantees" by L. Orseau and L. Lelis, published at AAAI'21.
+Implementation of the algorithms described in "Curriculum Generation for Learning Guiding Functions in State-Space Search Algorithms" by S. Pendurkar, L. Lelis, N. Sturtevant, and G. Sharon, published at Symposium of Combinatorial Search (SoCS) 2024.

 ## Setup